What is Carpal Tunnel Syndrome?

 - tumor or cyst in the carpal tunnel

 There are many different professions and sports that expose people to the risk factors of carpal tunnel syndrome.
 However, most of the causes are from preexisting medical conditions.

 It’s a common misconception that office workers who spend large amounts of time working at a computer are the most likely to have carpal tunnel syndrome.
 In reality, there is little statistical evidence to support this idea.
 The best way to help prevent the syndrome is to have frequent physical examinations.
 These may help to identify medical conditions that are sometimes associated with CTS, such as hypothyroidism or diabetes.
 Early diagnosis and treatment can also help to prevent worsening of the disease.

 Is there a non-surgical treatment?

 Oftentimes, early carpal tunnel syndrome can be managed without surgery.
 Patients who experience mild symptoms or those who have carpal tunnel syndrome due to pregnancy can often improve within a few months.
 This is especially true if the patient is under the age of 30.
 Some nonsurgical treatments are:

 - night splinting

 - rest and ice

 When is surgery necessary?

-Surgery is generally a last resort for treating carpal tunnel syndrome, but in some cases it is required to prevent permanent nerve damage.
+Surgery is generally a last resort for treating CTS, but in some cases, it is required to prevent permanent nerve damage.
 If not addressed early enough, there can be permanent weakness and loss of sensation.
-Carpal tunnel surgery is a minimally invasive procedure, and you are immediately allowed to use your hand for light activity after surgery as tolerated.
+The surgery is a minimally invasive procedure, and you are immediately allowed to use your hand for light activity after surgery as tolerated.
 Some patients who spend most of their time at a desk can go back to work the same day if they feel up to it.
 Your recovery may take longer if you do a lot of heavy lifting or manual labor.
 Contact Colorado Springs Orthopaedic Group for a consultation regarding a treatment plan that is right for you.